Orienting undirected phylogenetic networks: Specific classes

-From the above lemmas, it follows that the FPT algorithms from Section~\ref{sec:fptalgs} are applicable to the classes tree-child and stack-free.
-We finish this subsection with the following lemma, which gives the remaining unknown values in the running times for these classes.
+By Lemmas~\ref{lem:tcsfblob} and~\ref{lem:3chainreducibleTCSF}, the algorithms of Section~\ref{sec:fptalgs} are applicable to the class of binary tree-child networks.
+Thus, by Theorem~\ref{thm:fpt-retic}, Theorem~\ref{the:combining} holds provided $g(L, \ell)$ is a computable function.
+We end this subsection with the following lemma, which shows that this is indeed the case.

+\begin{lemma} Let $C$ be the class of binary tree-child networks, and let $N$ be a directed binary phylogenetic network.
+Then deciding if $N$ is in $C$ takes $O(n)$ time, where $n$ is the number of vertices in $N$. \end{lemma}

-\begin{lemma} For each class $C\in\{\text{tree-child},\text{stack-free}\}$, we have $f_{C}(n,k)=O(n)$. \end{lemma} \begin{proof} For each of the vertices of the network, check whether they are part of a forbidden substructure.
-For tree-child networks, these are W-shapes and stacks; and for stack-free networks, these are only stacks.
-Because we only have to check the neighbourhood of each vertex, which is of size at most three in binary networks, this check can be executed in linear time. \end{proof}
+\begin{proof} To check whether $N$ is tree-child, we simply need to check that no reticulation is in a stack or in a pair of sibling reticulations.
+Since this only requires checking the (local) neighbourhood of each vertex, which is of size at most three as $N$ is binary, this check can be executed in linear time. \end{proof}